CPJKU/BallroomAnnotations/README.md

 Intros that do not contain any musical content have not been annotated, and should not be taken into account in the evaluation.

 Whenever we find errors in the annotations (I am sure there are still some!), we will create a new tag in the git repo and commit the changes.
-So, please include the tags into the publications tu assure the reproducability of your results.
+So, please include the tags into the publications to assure the reproducability of your results.

 Contact:
 ------------